sancovp/the_sanctuary_system/README.md

-# 🌟 The Sanctuary System & SANCTUARY REVOLUTION 🌍
+# 🌟 T.H.E.
+S.A.N.C.T.U.A.R.Y.
+S.Y.S.T.E.M. & SANCTUARY REVOLUTION 🌍

 ## README

-Welcome to **The Sanctuary System**, a participatory, infinite meta-narrative that evolves through user engagement, aligning personal journeys, collective transformation, and emergent innovation.
-At its heart is **SANCTUARY REVOLUTION**, an infinite, participatory meta-game where players align their personal journeys with collective transformation, contributing to an evolving narrative and systemic innovation through collaborative storytelling, reflection, and action.
+Welcome to **The Sanctuary System** (TSS), a participatory, infinite meta-narrative that evolves through user engagement, aligning personal journeys, collective transformation, and emergent innovation.
+At its heart is **SANCTUARY REVOLUTION** (SANCREV), an infinite, participatory meta-game where players align their personal journeys with collective transformation, contributing to an evolving narrative and systemic innovation through collaborative storytelling, reflection, and action.

 ---